-Of course, changing to a stationary model from a backpacking one is a huge upgrade no matter what you end up getting.
+Switching from a backpacking stove to a stationary two burner is a huge upgrade no matter what you end up getting.

 But we asked friends and family, did our research, and 9 out of 10 told us to get a Camp Chef.
 So we did.

-With a design that looks like an old pool table, it’s a very straightforward product that doesn’t have a lot of frills but is extremely powerful.
+It’s a very straightforward portable double burner stove that doesn’t have a lot of frills but it’s extremely powerful.

-Included with the Ranger II is a 5-foot hose so you can connect the camp stove to larger propane tanks.
+Included with the Ranger II is a 5-foot hose used to connect the camp stove to larger propane tanks.
 A big thumbs up to Camp Chef for including this accessory.

 It weighs 17 pounds and measures 12.5 by 19.5 by 6 inches.
 Each burner grate measures 8 by 8 inches.